yychrzh/socket_connection/README.md

 # socket_connection
-use socket model to transfer data between python with python or c++ and python
+use socket model to transfer data between python and c++

 the client.h and client.c are used for c++ the connect.py are used for python3